 - The career of the dependent spouse prior to the marriage

 - Each spouse’s health

 - Each spouse’s contribution as homemaker

-When you need to accomplish spousal support, contact Gloria Petroni for an experienced and qualified Reno family law attorney.
-She has a reputation for excellence and results.
+Gloria Petroni is who you should contact for quality and expert counsel in seeking spousal support.
+As a Reno family law attorney she has a reputation for excellence and results.
 Call our office today at 775-420-4221 for an initial consultation.